 If there was any question as to why Jacob Rees-Mogg has become so popular among the Conservative Party's grassroots, this is why.
 The people of the United Kingdom voted to take back control of their laws, borders, money and courts.
 They expect this to be delivered and for British freedoms to be regained.

 What is happening though in Germany will rock the boat further.
-The appointment of Martin Schulz, the former President of the European Parliament as German Foreign Secretary, will lead to a harder line from Berlin regarding the Article 50 Brexit talks.
+The appointment of Martin Schulz, the former President of the European Parliament as German Foreign Secretary, would lead to a harder line from Berlin regarding the Article 50 Brexit talks.

 Yet again, it is the influence of a foreign politician and / or actor on the lives of the British people.
 It is the influence of a global elite.